Join our newsletter

 MG

-I think the show was in 1985.
-It was mid-80s.
+It was still when I was there.
+It was when we were building the museum, the mid-80s.
 Heinrich Klotz, who was the director of the German Architecture Museum, was the reigning world expert on museum architecture at that time, as well as architecture.
 The show wasn’t all about museums, but he started the Architecture Museum.
 That was his contribution and then he was director of the Architecture Museum, built the OM Ungers Building, and then he went to found the ZKM, the museum that’s architecture design technology.
 He was a really interesting character, an older man.
-So I learned a lot about architecture.
+I learned a lot about architecture.
 Then I got very involved with artists and travel.
 I worked with Andy Warhol for a minute to help design a poster for our opening.
-So I got to go to the Factory a lot.
+I got to go to the Factory a lot.

 EO